 THE UNITED KINGDOM NATIONAL QUALITY ASSESSMENT SCHEME FOR HAEMATINIC ASSAYS

-As you can see, the NEQAS now recommends to look at the clinical picture, and give patients vitamin B12 injections based on their symptoms alone.
-This is because the risks of delaying treatment and waiting for B12 deficiency diagnosis, disproportionally outweigh the benefits of doing so.
+As you can see, the NEQAS recommends to look at the clinical picture, and give patients B12 injections based on their symptoms alone.
+This is because the risks of delaying treatment while waiting for B12 deficiency diagnosis, disproportionally outweigh the benefits of taking action.
 The message is, if you show clear symptoms of B12 deficiency, start injecting B12 right away.
 Ask your doctor for a trial of methylcobalamin B12 shots.
-If they refuse, you can buy it here and take control of your health.
+If they refuse, you can buy injectable B12 here and take control of your health.

 Remember, vitamin B12 has no toxicity levels, and you can’t overdose.
-There is no risk involved.
-Anything your body doesn’t need goes out through the urine in no time.
+There is no risk.
+Anything your body doesn’t need goes out through the urine in hours.
 So, if you show clear symptoms, don’t put off treatment waiting for diagnosis.
+Start injecting.

-So, inject daily for at least three months, and then gauge improvement.
-If you feel much better than before, you’re very likely to have had B12 deficiency.
-Keep injecting until you find the cause.
+In such cases, B12 shots are the quickest way to avoid major nerve damage.
+Injecting B12 early may save your nerve system, life quality, and sanity.
+We recommend to inject daily, for at least three months, and then gauge improvement.
+If you feel much better than before, you’re very likely to have suffered from B12 deficiency.
+Keep injecting until you sort it out.
 If it’s pernicious anemia, you’ll likely have to inject for life.
-If not, then injecting may be temporary, until you find the cause and treat it accordingly.
+If not, then injecting may be temporary, until you find the root cause and treat it.

 Best of luck.